Hawking radiation from nonrotating singularity-free black holes in conformal gravity: Summary

 We first obtained a rigorous lower bound on the greybody factor (see eq.(\ref{Bound 1})) for the massless scalar field radiated from the black hole and analyzed the dependence of the greybody factor on the conformal parameters $N$ and $L$ via the bound.
 We found that there exist values for conformal parameters $N$ and $L$ that can maximize the lower bound on the greybody factor.
 For fixed $L$ (or $N$), the values of $N$ (or $L$) maximizing this bound are given numerically (see TABLE.\ref{tab:table1} and TABLE.\ref{tab:table2}).
 Furthermore, we investigated the power spectrum of Hawking radiation (see eq.(\ref{energy emit3})) and showed that the dependence of power spectrum for Hawking radiation on conformal parameters $N$ and $L$ is the same as that of the greybody factor.

 Finally, with the rigorous lower bound on greybody factor and power spectrum for Hawking radiation in hand, we studied the sparsity of Hawking radiation by the upper bound ${\eta _{\max }}$ (see eq.(\ref{etamax})) of dimensionless parameter $\eta$ (see eq.(\ref{Sparsity parameter})).
-Since the dependence of ${\eta _{\max }}$ on conformal parameters $N$ and $L$ is completely coming from the greybody factor thus those values for conformal parameters $N$ and $L$ that maximize the lower bound on greybody factor in TABLE.\ref{tab:table1} and TABLE.\ref{tab:table2} can also minimize ${\eta _{\max }}$ (sparsity).
 We discovered that when the conformal parameters $N$ and $L$ are relatively small comparing with the values that minimize the sparsity one can have nonrotating singularity-free black holes with Hawking radiation less sparse than that of Schwarzschild black hole with the same mass (see TABLE.\ref{tab:table3} and TABLE.\ref{tab:table4}).
-Also, we found that generally ${\eta _{\max }} \gg {\text{1}}$ as listed in TABLE.\ref{tab:table3} and TABLE.\ref{tab:table4}, which means the Hawking radiation is extremely sparse.
-When the values of conformal parameters surpassing the values that minimize the sparsity of Hawking radiation, the further increase of conformal parameters will enhance ${\eta _{\max }}$ rapidly, which implies the Hawking radiation becomes even more sparse.
+When the values of conformal parameters surpass the values that minimize the sparsity of Hawking radiation, the further increase of conformal parameters will enhance ${\eta _{\max }}$ rapidly, which implies the Hawking radiation becomes sparser.

-In future work, we plan to extend this study to the case of rotating singularity-free black hole which has also been proposed in \cite{Modesto:2016max,Bambi:2016wdn} since rotating black holes are more likely to exist in our universe.
+We are unable to identify whether the Hawking radiation from this black hole is sparse or not since in this paper, we only obtained the upper bounds of $\eta$.
+If one wants to know whether the Hawking radiation from this black hole is sparse or not, one can try to find out the lower bound of $\eta$ defined in eq(\ref{Sparsity parameter}).
+This is an open question which we would like to address in the future.
+Besides, we plan to extend this study to the case of rotating singularity-free black hole which has also been proposed in \cite{Modesto:2016max,Bambi:2016wdn}, since rotating black holes are more likely to exist in our universe.